BAJAJ FINSERV DIRECT LIMITED

 • Historical Examples of Sector Rotation in India: Past market cycles in India, such as the 2008 recession or the 2020 pandemic-induced downturn, demonstrate how sector rotation can help you manage risks.

 • Challenges and Opportunities in the Indian Market: India’s economy is rapidly evolving.
-Understanding sector rotation in this context is key if you are looking to capitalise on emerging sectors like clean energy, fintech, and infrastructure.
+Understanding sector rotation in this context is for identifying emerging sectors like clean energy, fintech, and infrastructure.

 Key Sectors for Rotation